 - A depressed mood for most of the day, nearly every day

-- Reduced interest or pleasure
+- A reduced interest or pleasure

 - Marked increase or decrease in weight or appetite